ZooFarming/zoo-keeper-docs/pages/products.en.md

 ![](/goldchestfeature.png)

-The user has the possibility of earning chests by either buying them directly using ZOO tokens, or by locking these ZOO tokens.
+The user has the possibility of earning chests by either buying them directly using ZOO tokens, or by locking their ZOO tokens for a period of time.
 A gold chest will automatically provide the user with an NFT while a silver chest will only give a 1 in 10 chance.
 All purchased chests automatically burn the ZOO tokens used.

 [Learn more about Chests](/manual/expedition#buy-goldsilver-chests)